Your questions answered

-With a focus on increased security measures, the left luggage facilities at Cheltenham will no longer be located within the enclosures.
-A limited service will be provided within temporary facilities external to the enclosures (North and Centaur entrances).
-There is also a left luggage facility external to the Best Mate entrance at The Open and The Festival.
+A limited left luggage service is provided within temporary facilities external to the enclosures (North and Centaur entrances).
+There is also a left luggage facility external to the Best Mate entrance at The November Meeting and The Festival™.
 However we do recommend that you leave luggage and other items at home, if at all possible.
 Any items wishing to be left may be subject to rummage searches.

 If you lose or find something please visit the main reception in the Hall Of Fame.